kyma-project/kyma/docs/kyma/docs/04-03-cluster-installation.md

     cat kyma-installer-cluster.yaml <(echo -e "\n---") kyma-config-cluster.yaml | sed -e "s/__PROMTAIL_CONFIG_NAME__/promtail-k8s-1-14.yaml/g" | sed -e "s/__.*__//g" > my-kyma.yaml
     ```

-5. The output of this operation is the `my_kyma.yaml` file.
+6. The output of this operation is the `my-kyma.yaml` file.
 Use it to deploy Kyma on your GKE cluster.

 ### Deploy Kyma

 1. Configure kubectl to use your new cluster.
 Run:
     ```
-    gcloud container clusters get-credentials $CLUSTER_NAME --zone europe-west1-b --project $PROJECT
+    gcloud container clusters get-credentials $CLUSTER_NAME --zone europe-west1-b --project $GCP_PROJECT
     ```

 2. Deploy Kyma using the `my-kyma` custom configuration file you created.
 Run: